 The second thing I noticed about Seche Vite is the brush.
 It is super small and comparable to the brush of INM Out the door.
 However, it works quite well with the formula of Seche Vite!
 Seche Vite is quite thick, but because the brush is this small it is quite easy to get the right amount and to distribute it over the nail.

-The third thing I noticed are the reasons why everyone.
+The third thing I noticed is the reason why everyone loves this polish.
 The shine is incredible!
 I wouldn’t say that it has the same shine and “thickness” as a gel polish, but it is one of the topcoats that comes very close.
 Also when I bumped into something after only two minutes of painting on this polish, my nails weren’t ruined!
-I was quite surprised that it is almost immediately dry to the touch.
+I was quite surprised that it is almost immediately dry to touch.
 It still takes a little bit longer for the underlying nail polish to dry, so you can’t do everything immediately.
 But it is definitely the fastest drying topcoat I have ever used!

 The other downside of Seche Vite is that it apparently becomes thick quite fast.
 I’m already noticing that my bottle leaves more bubbles on my nails then when I first bought it.
 Normally I would just poor some thinner in my topcoat, but Seche Vite needs special nail polish thinner that contains toluene.
-Quite annoying if you ask me.
 It is too early to judge if I’m going to need it, but I’ll keep you posted!

 I definitely understand why Seche Vite is this popular.
 I’m not really sure whether I’m going to buy a second bottle or not.
 There are other good topcoats out there that maybe do not dry this quickly, but also do not smell this horrible.
 I’m definitely glad I’ve tried it and experienced what the hype was all about!